sschroc2/fungal_intensity_submission/README.md

 # fungal_intensity_submission
-Repository of code, files, and plots for the manuscript "Do fungi look like macroparasites?
+Repository of code and files for the manuscript "Do fungi look like macroparasites?
 Quantifying the patterns and mechanisms of aggregation for host-fungal parasite relationships".

 ## Repository Structure
 - `code/`: Contains the following R scripts to reproduce analyses and figures